SasmithaDilshan/4-DOF-ROBOT-ARM/README.md

 # 4-DOF-ROBOT-ARM
 <h1 align="center">Hi 👋, I'm Sasmitha Dilshan</h1>
-<h3 align="center">I'm an electronics enthusiast with a strong passion for robotics, UAVs (drones), and cutting-edge technology.
+<h3 align="center">I'm an electronics enthusiast with a strong passion for Electronics, Robotics, UAVs (drones), and cutting-edge technology.
 What sets me apart is my ability to quickly adapt and learn, making me a versatile contributor to projects in these fields.</h3>

 - 🔭 I worked on [ROBOT ARM PROJECT](https://youtu.be/rzcBnud9lm8)